Capitalism and its Critics

 BA VV23 Philosophy with Business Management (Including Year Abroad)

-In this module, we will explore the arguments of both defenders and critics of capitalism.
-We will study a range of texts, both historical (such as Adam Smith, G.W.F.
-Hegel, Karl Marx, Friedrich von Hayek, Milton Friedman, and Karl Polanyi) and contemporary (such as Nancy Fraser, Liza Herzog, Debra Satz, Elizabeth Anderson, and Wolfgang Streeck).
+In this module, we will study the views of both defenders and critics of capitalism.
+In exploring the arguments around capitalism as an economic system and form of life, we will study a range of texts, both historical (such as Adam Smith, G.W.F.
+Hegel, Karl Marx, Friedrich von Hayek, Milton Friedman, Karl Polanyi) and contemporary (such as Nancy Fraser, Liza Herzog, Debra Satz, Elizabeth Anderson, and Wolfgang Streeck)

 By the end of the module students should be able to: